 The Battle with Self Worth

 I have battled with self-worth my whole life.
 I have battled with feeling inadequate, unloveable, not good enough, and not pretty enough for the majority of my life.
-I am 32 now and I know that my battle is not over, but just in the last few months do I feel like I might finally be winning!
+I was 32 when I wrote this and I know that even still my battle is not over, but at least I’ve tasted what it feels like to finally be winning!

 How did this happen?